American Rescue Plan Funds

 In May 2021, Kalamazoo County was granted $51,485,963 in American Rescue Plan (ARP) State and Local Fiscal Recovery Funds to use through 2024.
 These funds are available from the federal government to communities across the country to assist in recovery efforts from the impacts of the COVID-19 pandemic.

 Kalamazoo County recognizes the significant impact that the COVID-19 pandemic has had within our community and the historic opportunity State, and Local Fiscal Recovery Funds provide to address that impact.
 When Treasury released the Interim Final Rule in May 2021, Kalamazoo County Government staff began participating in a variety of webinars hosted by the White House, National Association of Counties, State of Michigan, and the Government Finance Officers Association to gain a thorough knowledge of the eligible uses of these funds and the corresponding reporting requirements.
 Kalamazoo County Government received our first deposit of $25,742,981.50 at the end of June 2021, and presentations to the Board of Commissioners, which outlined important planning information, began in July 2021.

 After securing the funds, Finance Department staff worked to develop a draft grant application process that will allow the community, County departments, and other municipalities to apply for these funds.
-The preliminary results of that work were presented to the Board of Commissioners in August for their feedback.
+The preliminary results of that work were presented to the Board of Commissioners in August of 2021 for their feedback.
 Additionally, a community feedback session regarding proposed use of the funds was held on August 24, 2021.
 The County also began to seek proposals and ultimately selected a consulting firm in December of 2021 to ensure that allocations meet the federal government’s specifications for American Rescue Plan spending.

 Where is the Money Going?